 In deepest appreciation, --Family OUT of the PCG!!

-I Attended the Recent Chicago Speaking Engagement of Flurry's:
+My Impression of the Recent Chicago Speaking Engagement of Flurry's:

 July 24, 2006

 Last night my sister and I drove to the Oakbrook, Illinois hotel where Gerald Flurry was making his "personal appearance."
 The meeting room was located just past the front desk on the main floor.

 We estimate there were 200 in attendance.
 Tables were set up with copies of the PCG literature, registration was required if we wanted to take a "free pamphlet."
 My impression is there is no love in the PCG.

 My sister and I walked around the hallways outside the meeting room; not one person said so much as hello.
 I saw not one smile.
 A tremendous amount of prayer is needed for this group of followers.